People Groups: Counts

 Usually called People Groups In Countries (PGIC) and has been the traditional way of counting people groups.
 This method was used when people group lists were first being developed.
 Geography i.e. country boundaries were included when defining people groups due to limited communication, expensive travel and minimal migration of peoples.

 Usually called People Groups Across Countries (PGAC) and may be the preferred way of counting people groups.
-Given instant communications, easy travel and dramatic migration of peoples, it seems more relevant today to ignore country boundaries when defining people groups.
-Note: if a group is in only one country than PGAC = PGIC.
+Given instant communications, easy travel and dramatic migration of peoples, it seems more relevant today to not consider country boundaries when defining people groups.
+Note: if a group is in only one country then PGAC = PGIC.

 PGIC Challenges